Starting a childcare centre

 Location requirement

 Do you have a loaction in mind for your childcare centre?
 Check whether your plans comply with the municipal environment plan.
 It specifies which type of business you can start in a location.
-The housing and construction department of the town or city where you want to start can give you more information.
 You can use the KVK Location Scan (in Dutch) to find out if the location of your choice is a good spot for your childcare centre.

 Building Decree